 2. Main steps in building a harmonized data management ~ data governance system.

-The approach I have present in this article, is described in detail in my books published in the past two years:
+The approach focuses on the harmonization of relations between data management and governance.
+This approach I have presented in this article is described in detail in my books published over the last two years:

 A summary of a practical approach to implementing data management function.

 A detailed step-by-step implementation guide of data management function for medium-sized companies.

 A collection of techniques and templates for the practical establishment of the data management through the design

 There is one practical lesson that unites all these books:

 The setup of the data management function within the company follows the logic of the development of the data and information value chain and data management sub-capabilities that enable this chain.

 I define “data and information value chain” as the set of actions supported by the collection of data management sub-capabilities.
 This chain enables the transformation of raw data into meaningful information to deliver the corresponding value propositions to the stakeholder groups.

 Step 1.
 Specify the definition, scope, and key sub-capabilities of data management.